 A confidential, peer-to-peer program, Peer Consultation provides a unique opportunity to enrich and enhance your teaching practice.
 Your peer consultant visits and observes your class, paying special attention to three concerns that you identify, and then shares his or her observations as you strategize effective solutions together.

 Summer Book Club

 An annual event, the Faculty Book Club kicked off in 2011 with The Heart of Higher Education: A Call to Renewal.
-In 2012, our choice is How Learning Works: Seven Research-Based Principles for Smart Teaching.
+In 2012, our choice was How Learning Works: Seven Research-Based Principles for Smart Teaching.
 This year, we're reading Teaching Naked by José Bowen.
 Whether you love the summer book, hate it, or something in between, we want you in the discussion.

 What does current research tell us about how students learn?
 How do we know if what we do in the classroom works?
 At Teaching Cafés, colleagues converse and learn together over lunch.